inspector-apm/inspector-wordpress/readme.txt

 You can stay informed for potentially broken plugins or themes.
 Removing broken plugins is a big win in maintaining a high performance WordPress site.

 Inspector allows you to find out application drawback before they affect your users.
-It send you real-time alerts with complete diagnosis if something goes wrong in your website and keep your Wordpress under monitoring 24/7 so you are free to focus on grow your business avoiding tedious manual checks that your website is working properly.
+Receive real-time alerts with complete diagnosis if something goes wrong in your website and keep your Wordpress under monitoring 24/7 so you are free to focus on grow your business avoiding tedious manual checks that your website is working properly.

 Sometimes could be a slow plugin or a page with broken address.
 You will be able to know what's impacting your customer journey and anticipate their needs in real time, 24/7.